Marexal/php/README.md

 # php
-Repository for the php rograming ourse
+Repository for the php programing ourse